 This recipe creates a type of buttermilk that is a great substitute if you don’t have a lot of authentic buttermilk handy.
-It does this by creating a tangy, acidic milk-based cooking ingredient with either vinegar or lemon juice, whichever is easiest for you to get a hold of.
+It does this by producing a tangy, acidic milk-based cooking ingredient with either vinegar or lemon juice – whichever is easiest for you to get a hold of.

 Be sure to get those ratios right when you’re making this recipe.
 You only need a tablespoon of your acidic additive of choice mixed with a cup of whichever kind of milk you’d like, whether that’s almond, soy, coconut, or good old cow’s milk.

 After all, you want buttermilk that has an acidic bite to it.
 And you certainly do not want some vinegar or lime juice that just happens to taste like milk.

 Love cooking but hate buying all the ingredients etc?
 Why not try ordering from Hello Recipe?

 Classic Buttermilk Waffles (By Lyuba Brooke, Will Cook for Smiles)

 So, we’ve gone through a few ways of getting buttermilk, whether that’s buying it in-store, or making it ourselves.
 Now, it’s time to start cooking with it.

 We start off with one of our best recipes that use buttermilk.
 What’s more, it’s a traditional favourite for both breakfast and desserts around the world – the humble waffle.
 It’s a dish that wormed its way into our hearts and stomachs long ago.
 Now it is made even better with just a little buttermilk added.